Notify me

 This article about watch logos unveils their horological significance and explores how and why they work the way they do, for the big brands, for microbrands, and for our own brand.

-I start by looking at the essentials of how effective watch logos are designed, followed by the history of watch brand logos, laying the foundations that relate to our next section on the elements of great watch logo design.
+I start by looking at the essentials of how effective watch logos are designed, including tips for designing them yourself, followed by the history of watch brand logos, laying the foundations that relate to our next section on the elements of great watch logo design.

 I then delve into examples of watch logos from some of the big brands and how they function to convey the essence of each brand.